goballooning/show/README.md

-This project provide a handy tool `show` for visualizing 3D image volume, tensor field, vector field, large number of curves, and meshes.
+This project provides a `Python` script `show` for visualizing 3D image volume, tensor field, vector field, large number of curves, and meshes.

-It can be useful for people who analysis medical images in `Matlab` but would like to visualize certain large data set more efficiently elsewhere.
+It can be useful for people who analysis medical images in `Matlab` but would like to visualize large data set efficiently elsewhere.

 The basic work flow is to
-    - first save data in `matlab` with the `save_Data_4_mayavi` functions in `mat` format
+    - save data in `Matlab` with the `save_Data_4_mayavi` functions in `mat` format
-    - and then use the `python` script `show` on command line or `ipython` interpreter to visualize the data
+    - use `show` in a terminal or in a `ipython` interpreter to visualize the data

 ## install mayavi